bioinformatics-ca/IDE_2021/module4/README.md

 * `--output-tree tree.time.nwk`: The output Newick file containing the time tree.
 * `--output-node-data refine.node.json`: Augur will store additional information here which will let us convert between time trees and substitution trees.

 As output, the file `tree.time.nwk` will contain the time tree while the file `refine.node.json` contains additional information about the tree.
+The tree `tree.time.nwk` will also be rooted based on analysis performed by [TreeTime][].

 ---